-The Brunswick County Solid Waste Department will be at Shallote Middle School, 225 Village Road, Shallotte, from 9 am to 2 pm to collect household hazardous waste.
+The Brunswick County Solid Waste Department will be at South Brunswick Middle School, 100 Cougar Rd, Southport, from 9 am to 2 pm to collect household hazardous waste.
 Items will be taken free of charge from Brunswick County property owners and residents.
 Must show proof of Brunswick County property ownership or residency.

 Some items that are accepted at the HHW collection are various paints, stains, insecticides, herbicides, household cleaners, pool chemicals, aerosol cans, and clothing